 Some of the major manufacturers are now grouping their tractors into “Series” or “Classes” of tractors.
-Simply put, they use the same “chassis” for three or more different sizes of tractors and place different sized engines in them.
-What they get is a high-horsepower tractor in a small size tractor.
+Simply put, they use the same transmission and rear-end for three or more different sizes of tractors and place different size engines in them.
+What they get is a high-horsepower tractor in a small size.
 This enables the manufacturer to have an inexpensive tractor for a given horsepower.
 Be careful judging these tractors just by horsepower, often you will not be comparing apples to apples.

 Lift Capacities and Front Loaders

 Lift capacity is probably the most deceptive gauge by which to compare tractors used in the industry.
 Whether it is lift capacity of the loader or three-point lift, often times the number quoted is not the weight the tractor can actually lift.

 First, lift capacity can be measured by several different means.
 There is lift capacity to full height, static lift capacity, pivot pin capacity, bucket center capacity, lift arm capacity and 24 inches aft of lift arm capacity.
 Furthermore, we have seen several tests where the actual lift capacity of a tractor, whether front loader or three-point, will not come close to the number claimed by a manufacturer.